cherryaugusta/Machine-Learning-Pipeline-for-London-s-Climate/README.md

 ## Conclusion
 The experiment results indicate that the **Linear Regression** model achieved the lowest RMSE of **0.9166**, demonstrating the best predictive accuracy among the models tested.
 The **Random Forest Regressor** followed closely with an RMSE of **0.9189**.
 In contrast, the **Decision Tree Regressor** had the highest RMSE at **1.2662**, making it the least accurate model in this comparison.

+## Acknowledgments

+This project was developed as part of a DataCamp guided project.
+The original project can be found on [DataCamp](https://www.datacamp.com/projects/1725).